-In our research, we have done the hypothesis of mass-less and non-elasticity of cables in order to self-calibrate the robot presented in Section 2.
-Indeed, to selfcalibrate a cable-driven robot, we must consider it as a redundantly actuated manipulator.
+In our research, we have done the hypothesis of mass-less and non-elasticity of cables for self-calibrating the robot presented in Section 2.
+Indeed, to self-calibrate a cable-driven robot, we must consider it as a redundantly actuated manipulator.

 This redundancy is obtained with the simplified model under non-elasticity and mass-less assumption.
-This hypothesis is validated with our method, the simplification is thus acceptable and this robot is self-calibratable.
-In the robot under construction, the hypothesis is rejected.
-To self-calibrate this giant crane, we must find a sub-workspace where the hypothesis is acceptable or use a more complex model.
+If this hypothesis is validated using our method, the simplification is thus acceptable and the robot is self-calibratable.
+Concerning the robot under construction, the hypothesis is rejected.
+To self-calibrate this giant crane, we must define a slightly smaller sub-workspace where the hypothesis is acceptable or use a more complex model.

 To conclude, we have designed an operational tool for analyzing the difference between a real cable model and a strong simplification of it.
-The method described in this paper has provided interesting and useful results for our study of cable-driven robots.
+The method described in this paper has provided interesting and useful information for our study of cabledriven robots.
 Its implementation represents a first software version of a dedicated design tool which could be incorporated in an "Appropriate design" approach.